django/dsf-working-groups/template.md

 ## Future membership

+Answer the following questions here:

+- Who is eligible to join?
+Any volunteer, or are there specific requirements?
+- How do people who want to join sign up / volunteer / express interest?
-How will decisions on adding/removing members be handled?
+- How will decisions on adding/removing members be handled?

-We suggest picking one of the following:
+For the last question, we suggest picking one of the following:

 - Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.
 (This is the appropriate model for most WGs).
 - Board-managed: new members may self-nominate, but must be voted in by the Board.
 The Board must approve changes to the Chair/Co-Chair.
 (This is the appropriate model for sensitive WGs, such as the Conduct WG, or WGs with large budgets ($thousands/year).)